This article was originally written by Marc Glickman, FSA, CLTC for Broker World magazine as part of the Ask the Actuary section

 You Might Also Like

-June 2022 This update is intended for our community of LTC planning advocates and insurance practitioners to stay up-to-date on the latest legislative news that we are following at BuddyIns.
-This is not a comprehensive assessment, so please email us with any news from your neck of the woods.
-State Legislation Currently four states […]Read More >
+Updated November 21, 2022 This update is intended for our community of LTC planning advocates and insurance practitioners to stay up-to-date on the latest legislative news regarding any proposed long term care state payroll tax that we are following at BuddyIns.
+This is not a comprehensive assessment, so please email us with any news from […]Read More >